Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Numerical solvers

 \section{Numerical solvers}

 Having defined the problem and notations, in this section we present the numerical solvers.
-The original problem is split into two subproblems, hyperbolic and parabolic.
+The original problem is split into two subproblems which are respectively hyperbolic and parabolic.
 Three numerical schemes are presented to treat the hyperbolic subproblem.
 For the parabolic subproblem, Crank-Nicolson method is suitable.
-Because of the duplication of values at the interface of elements in the DG setting, there are difficulties to apply Crank-Nicolson scheme.
-A local discontinuous Galerkin method is adopted to treat the unsplit problem.
+Because of the duplication of values at the interfaces of elements in the DG setting, there are difficulties to apply Crank-Nicolson scheme.
+A local discontinuous Galerkin method is adopted to treat the problem without splitting.